 42 Million Unanswered Phone Calls to Centrelink

 Captivate is here to help solve the problem of Centrelink’s unanswered phone calls.
-‘If we can’t reduce your phone call abandoned rate, Captivate will refund our fees!’
+‘If we can’t reduce your phone call abandoned (phone hang up) rate, Captivate will refund our fees!’

 Perth-based technology company, Captivate, is volunteering its caller engagement expertise to help Australia’s wealfare angency Centrelink weather a crisis in unanswered phone calls – 42 million in 10 months, according to evidence presented at a Federal Government Senate Estimates Committee.